Raaghashree/Pattern-Based-Insider-Threat-Detection-in-Pod-Based-Environments-Using-Machine-Learning/README.md

 While currently implemented as a simulation, the framework paves the way for future deployment into real-time detection systems integrated within CI/CD pipelines or security orchestration platforms.

+# 1.5 Future Scope and Impact

+As insider threats continue to evolve within cloud-native and containerized infrastructures, this project lays foundational work for scalable, automated defense mechanisms.
+Future enhancements may include live integration with Kubernetes audit logs, RBAC policy analysis, and incorporation into SIEM/SOAR platforms for real-time response.
+By bridging the gap between observability and intelligent threat detection, this tool exemplifies how ML can strengthen zero-trust security in DevSecOps pipelines.